Loading...

 Timeouts

-Requests do not time out by default; use context to configure a timeout for a request lifecycle.
+Non-streaming Messages requests time out after 10 minutes by default; other requests have no default timeout.
+Use context to configure a timeout for a request lifecycle.

 Note that if a request is retried, the context timeout does not start over.
 To set a per-retry timeout, use option.WithRequestTimeout().